Smoothed Contrastive Learning for Unsupervised Sentence Embedding: Background: Contrastive Learning

-Contrastive learning is a discriminative representation learning framework, which is extensively used for unsupervised representation learning.
-The core idea in contrastive learning is to compare an example that is semantically similar to it (namely positive example) and an example that is not semantically similar to it (namely negative example) so that the semantically similar examples are closer in the representation space, while the semantically different examples are farther apart.
+Contrastive learning is a discriminative representation learning framework extensively used for unsupervised representation learning.
+The core idea is to compare a sentence with a semantically similar one (i.e., positive example) and many semantically dissimilar ones (i.e., negative examples).
+In this way, the semantically similar sentences are closer in the representation space, while the semantically dissimilar ones are farther apart.

-\paragraph{InfoNCE} \cite{chen2020simple} propose to take a cross-entropy objective with in-batch negatives, namely InfoNCE objective function.
-It is a commonly used loss function for contrast learning by pull similar sentences closer and push dissimilar ones apart in the representation space.
-Specifically, given a set of sentence pairs: , where $x_i$ and $x_{i}^{+}$ are the $i$th pair of semantically related sentences.
+\paragraph{InfoNCE} \cite{chen2020simple} propose to take a cross-entropy objective with in-batch negatives, namely the InfoNCE objective function.
+It is a commonly used loss function for contrast learning by pulling similar sentences closer and pushing dissimilar ones apart in the representation space.
+Specifically, given a set of sentence pairs: $ \mathcal{D}=\left\{\left(x_{i}, x_{i}^{+}\right)\right\}_{i=1}^{m} $ , where $x_i$ and $x_{i}^{+}$ are the $i$th pair of semantically related sentences.
 Let $\mathbf{h}_{i}$ and $\mathbf{h}_{i}^{+}$ denote the semantical representations of $x_i$ and $x_i^{+}$, for a mini-batch with $N$ pairs, the training loss for $(x_i , x_i^{+} )$ is: